weippig/weippig.github.io/_posts/2022-09-16-ethernaut-27-good-samaritan.md

         }
     }
     ```
 3. Get `GoodSamaritan` contract address by typing `instance` in the chrome console.
+For example:
     ``` javascript

-    // ex.
     instance
     // '0xa273e96Ae56e2cAb404a3221d5356Af4cdd67440'